 Citizens of Macedonia can visit the Schengen member nations of Europe visa-free, just by presenting their valid passport to EU border control upon their arrival.
-This visa-free status will entail a new mandatory requirement from 2021 onwards.
+This visa-free status will entail a new mandatory requirement from late 2022 onwards.
 The new travel authorization for Europe is an electronic document known as the ETIAS.
 The ETIAS visa waiver will be obligatory for Macedonians, as well as travelers from 60 other visa-exempt nationalities.

 ETIAS stands for European Travel Information and Authorization System, and is being gradually implemented by EU authorities in order to achieve better security within the Schengen countries.
 Improving safety within the EU will ultimately benefit residents as well as visitors, including those from Macedonia.
 Although Macedonians are living in Europe, entering a Schengen country will require an ETIAS authorization that can be easily obtained online by completing a simple form.